 You can exercise while pregnant whether you did so pre-pregnancy or not.
 For those of you that were fit and healthy before falling pregnant, the main message is to keep it up – although you may need to modify your exercise program and stop playing some sports (see below).

 If you didn’t exercise before you fell pregnant, now is the perfect time to ease yourself into a comfortable routine.
-By becoming more active, you’ll cope better with the physical changes of pregnancy and build your stamina for the rigours of birth and early parenthood.
+By becoming more active, you’ll cope better with the physical changes of pregnancy and build your stamina for the

 Need motivation?
 Here are some of the benefits of doing exercise when pregnant:

-- Improved fitness – you’ll find it easier to cope with your changing shape, natural weight gain and the physical demands of labour
+- Improved fitness – you’ll find it easier to cope with your changing shape, natural weight gain and the physical demands of

 - Faster recovery – staying toned and fit will help you get back into shape after the birth